ska-telescope/developer.skatelescope.org/src/tools/codeguides/js-coding-style.rst

 File Suffixes
 -------------

-* For standard Javascript, use the suffix .js
+* For standard JavaScript, use the suffix .js
-* If JavaSCript extension is used, then the suffix should be .jsx
+* If JavaScript extension is used, then the suffix should be .jsx
 * Test files should be prefixed .test.{js|jsx}

 Data and Configuration Files